What Is a BBA? Guide to the Bachelor of Business Administration

 Common skills you’ll develop

 While earning your BBA, you'll have the opportunity to develop an array of skills you can apply to numerous jobs in the business world.
-These include both mathematical and technical skills that apply directly to the basics of modern business, as well as human skills that will help you succeed in almost any workplace.
+These include mathematical and technical skills that apply directly to the basics of modern business and human skills that will help you succeed in almost any workplace.

 Technical and mathematical skills

 Technology has become more important than ever in the business world.
-As a BBA student, you'll learn practical technical skills that have real-world applications.
-For example, you probably already know how to use a computer, but a BBA program might foster a better understanding of common software, like PowerPoint and Excel.
+As a BBA learner, you'll learn practical technical skills with real-world applications.
+For example, you probably already know how to use a computer, but a BBA program might foster a better understanding of common software like PowerPoint and Excel.
 You'll also learn about the technical side of various aspects of business, especially if you choose a concentration like accounting or finance.
 Some of these skills might include:

 • Auditing